 About the Piece:

 Kings Row(1942) is a book-turned-movie about five children coming of age in turn-of-the-century, small-town America.
 The film stars a young Ronald Reagan alongside Ann Sheridan and Robert Cummings — but the true star of the film is the music.
 Korngold’s biographer Brendan G. Carroll wrote that Korngold treated each of his films “as an ‘opera without singing'” — each character has his or her own unique melodic theme, and as the plot progresses these melodies intertwine and transform just as the characters do.
-These character-driven melodies are called leitmotive(plural for leitmotif), and are what allow Korngold’s scores to stand freely as orchestral works full of story and drama without the context of the film they were meant to accompany.
+These character-driven melodies are called leitmotive(singular, leitmotif), and are what allow Korngold’s scores to stand freely as orchestral works full of story and drama without the context of the film they were meant to accompany.
 The suite embedded above is a much-abridged version of the score, featuring the main theme and other highlights, compiled in 1968.
 Does the music sound familiar to you?
 Maybe that’s because George Lucas, after using the Kings Row score as a temp track during Star Warspost-production, fell in love with the music and requested that John Williams draw inspiration for his score from Korngold’s.
 Check out a side-by-side comparison of the scores here.